YamilaTimmer/BVAL-java-application/README.md

 - `chr`: a column containing the chromosome for each row
 - `sample`: one or more columns, containing the beta value per sample per row

-Also see the [example data](https://github.com/YamilaTimmer/BVAL-java-application/blob/main/data/exampledata.csv) to get an idea of what the input data could look like
+Also see the [example data](https://github.com/YamilaTimmer/BVAL-java-application/blob/main/data/exampledata.csv) to get an idea of what the input data could look like.

 > [!NOTE]
 > The filtering usecase as described [here](#generating-filtered-data), uses the mandatory columns to filter, however any other columns containing other data are also permitted, they cannot be filtered on but they will be present in the final output.

 > [!IMPORTANT]
 > There is no strict column order, as the app relies on checking on column names instead.
 Make sure to name the gene column `gene` and the chromosome column `chr`!
-Samples columns can have any name.
+Samples columns can have any name, but the index of the first sample column has to be specified, this index uses normal counting, so the first column of the file is index 1, etc. **All other samples have to be after the first sample column and no other columns should be behind or within the sample columns.**

 #### Use cases of BVAL
 The tool contains three distinct use cases, below some examples are shown on how to use these.